leggsimon/next/docs/developer-guide/setting-up-s3-bucket-replication.md

 	Many thanks,

 ##7.
-Now sit back and wait for the guys in infrastructure to do their things
+Now sit back and wait for the people in infrastructure to do their things

 They are normally pretty responsive so it shouldn't take more than a couple of hours.